AP World History

-All make-up exam are taken in the East Resource Center on Monday, Wednesday, and Friday.
+All make-up exam are taken in the East Resource Center during your off period.

 Individual and group participation is a centerpiece of the course and therefore attendance is mandatory.
 It is understood that illness or family situations may necessitate an absence.
 It is the student’s responsibility to discuss make-up work and check the website for missed readings and assignments.
 Make sure to set up time and due dates for make-up work.

 See Cherry Creek HS school policy of time allotment for make-up work.

 Students who miss class will be required to make up activity through getting notes from classmates or completing an alternative assignment, such as an essay, to make-up missed work.

 MY ADVICE: DON'T BE ABSENT on exam and/or discussion day.

 Late assignments will receive 1/2 credit and will only be accepted within in a month of when the assignment was originally due.

 You will be expected to turn in all class and homework assignments on time.
 Late assignments receive a grade of a ZERO.
 If you are absent the day an assignment is due, you will be expected to turn in the work the day you return.
 Research and/or special projects that are assigned several weeks in advance will be due on the date set and must be turned at the beginning class on that date in order to receive credit.
 If you suddenly are ill on the day a project is due it is your responsibility to have someone turn in the project to me.

 All assignments are due on the scheduled date at the beginning of the class period.
 It is expected that students are able to participate in discussion based on these assignments and readings.
 Assignments turned in to the teacher after scheduled date or class period will be considered late and will be accepted for half credit until the end of the unit and before the unit test.